principle105/thomasthechatbot/README.md

 ## Querying Responses

+### Tokenizing Prompts

-Prompts are split up into keywords and stop words.
+Before tokenization, prompts are lowercased, contractions are expanded and punctuation is removed.
+Prompts are tokenized by word and split into key words and stop words.

+### Ignoring Responses

+The user's prompt and bot's previous response are ignored to prevent repetition.

 ### Key Words

-Meshes are initially by the number of shared keywords with the prompt.
-The results are sorted and the meshes that aren't within a percentage threshold (configurable) of the best mesh are discarded.
+Meshes are initially queried by the number of shared key words with the prompt.
+The results are sorted and the meshes that aren't within a percentage threshold (configurable) of the best mesh's score are discarded.

 ### Stop Words

-Eligible meshes are weighed by their prevalence of stop words with the prompt.
-A mesh is selected with a weighted random choice.
+Stop words are queried in the same way as key words but with a different percentage threshold.

+### Mesh Association

+Meshes are associated with each other by the percentage of shared responses (configurable).
+Associated meshes for each queried mesh are found and added to the list.

 ### Choosing a Response

-Responses are chosen at random from the response UUIDs in the selected mesh.
-If responses share the same previous message mesh UUID as the prompt, all responses that don't are removed.
+If responses are found to share the same previous message UUID as the prompt, all non-sharing responses are moved.
+Responses are chosen at random from the remaining responses.

+# Running

+### CLI

+**Python 3.9+ is required**

+1. Install [Poetry](https://python-poetry.org/) using `pip install poetry`

+2. Install the necessary dependencies using `poetry install`

+3. Activate the poetry virtual environment using `poetry shell`

+4. Type `python run ttc` to run

 # Formatting